-At Mondo Kaos, we have always loved the shirt dress.
-It is a classic design that does all the best for the female figure, and therefore the shirt dress can pretty much be worn by women of all body types.
+With Mondo Kaos we have always loved the shirt dress.
+It is a classic design that does everything the best for the female figure, and therefore the shirt dress can be worn by women of all body types.
 The shirt dress is therefore also one of the dresses that we always have in stock in plus size.
-Some models up to sizes 2xl, 3xl, 4xl and 5xl.
+Some models up to size 2xl, 3xl, 4xl and 5xl.
 The shirt dress is also a very versatile dress that can be worn for a lot of different occasions depending on how it is styled.

 The shirt dress has been part of the woman's wardrobe for many decades, and here we will get a little more into the history of this beautiful piece of clothing.